 Epiphyllum laui Kimnach

-Epiphyllum laui is a fast-growing cactus with soft and shiny stems up to 2.8 inches (7 cm) wide.
+Epiphyllum laui is a fast-growing cactus with soft and shiny stems that are up to 2.8 inches (7 cm) wide.
 They are crenate, with sparse hair-like spines, branching basally or laterally.
-The flowers are funnel-form, up to 6 inches (15 cm) long and wide, opening in the evening and remain fully expanded for 2 days.
+The flowers are funnel-form, up to 6 inches (15 cm) long and wide, opening in the evening and remain fully expanded for two days.
 The outer petals and yellow and the inner are white.
 The fruits are oblong, up to 2 inches (5 cm) long, up to 1.2 inches (3 cm) thick at middle and pink when fully ripe.

 How to Grow and Care